sscollis/compbl/README.md

-# Compressible Boundary Layer Similarity Solver
+# COMPBL:  Compressible Boundary Layer Similarity Solver

 Solves the 2D compressible boundary-layer similarity equations.
 Note that this is a much simplier implementation than the Falkner-Skan-Cooke